electron/electron/docs/api/web-frame-main.md

 #### `frame.collectJavaScriptCallStack()` _Experimental_

 Returns `Promise<string> | Promise<void>` - A promise that resolves with the currently running JavaScript call stack.
-If no JavaScript runs, the promise will never resolve.
-If the call stack is unable to be collected, it will return `undefined`.
+If no JavaScript runs in the frame, the promise will never resolve.
+In cases where the call stack is otherwise unable to be collected, it will return `undefined`.

 This can be useful to determine why the frame is unresponsive in cases where there's long-running JavaScript.
 For more information, see the [proposed Crash Reporting API.](https://wicg.github.io/crash-reporting/)